 If you take your benefits after your normal pension age, your benefits will be increased because you are starting to draw them later than expected.

-If you left before 1 April 1998, you cannot defer your pension past normal pension age.
+If you left before 1 April 1998, you can't defer your pension past normal pension age.

 Early payment on the grounds of ill health